state as a matrix.

 A matrix has rank, condition number, and singular values; a flat vector of the same dimension has none of these as differentiable observables.
 A d²-dim vector and a d × d matrix carry the same number of scalars, but only the matrix exposes structure that downstream operations can preserve or destroy.
 The architectural commitment: every primitive in the model — embedding, attention, FFN, output head — operates on matrices without flattening.
 Composition is matrix multiplication, attention scores are Frobenius inner products, the output head is a bilinear probe.

 Two findings make this load-bearing.
-Outer-product matrix embeddings beat flat-vector embeddings by 11× in per-parameter perplexity at matched parameters (Finding no. 01).
-A matrix transformer layer at d = 16 uses 130× fewer parameters than a standard vector attention layer at matched capacity (Finding no. 04), shifting the parameter budget from embeddings to thinking layers.
+Outer-product matrix embeddings beat flat-vector embeddings by 26% lower BPB at 2.2× fewer parameters in a param-matched ablation, and by 175× in perplexity on a larger reasoning corpus (Finding no. 01).
+A matrix transformer layer at d = 16 uses 128× fewer parameters than the flattened d²×d² linear equivalent — a per-layer parameter-count claim, not a matched-capacity or matched-compute claim (Finding no. 04), shifting the parameter budget from embeddings to thinking layers.

 Supporting framing: Fedorenko et al. (Nature, 2024) dissociates the human language network from reasoning, math, and theory of mind — evidence that reasoning can run on representations that are not language-shaped.

-At d = 16, a matrix transformer layer uses 130× fewer parameters than a standard vector attention layer at matched capacity.
+At d = 16, a matrix transformer layer uses 128× fewer parameters than the flattened d²×d² linear equivalent — a per-layer parameter-count claim, not a matched-capacity or matched-compute claim.
 This changes the parameter allocation of the whole model: where embeddings used to dominate, thinking layers can.
 Read the research note →

 Across three runs that share the Matrix Thinker backbone but vary in output mechanism, the direction of the rank trajectory tracks the output mechanism.
 Bilinear probes see rank rise across 8 iterations; vector-collapse and 3D matrix-product runs see rank fall.
 The runs are not FLOPs-matched and this is an observational single-seed finding, not a causal claim.
 Read the research note →